fawazshah/jmc-first-year-maths/README.md

 Written in LaTeX.
 Both PDF file and TeX source provided.

-If there are any errors, contact me at fs2217@ic.ac.uk.
+If there are any errors, you can fork this repository and submit a pull request with a fix.
+Alternatively contact me at fs2217@ic.ac.uk.

 ## Contents